kvassAI/slate/source/includes/_intro.md

 There are 3 ways of getting models by tags:

-- Get all models that contain a specific tag.
+1. Get all models that contain a specific tag.

 *Code: `?tags=tag_1`*

-- Get models that match multiple tags by separating the different tags in the query by `+`.
+2. Get models that match multiple tags by separating the different tags in the query by `+`.

 *Code: `?tags=tag_1+tag_2`*

-- Get models that contain only 1 specific tag.
+3. Get models that contain only 1 specific tag.

 *Code: `?tags=tag_1+`*

 ###Tag Query Examples

-Let's named a value in the `tags` parameter is an expression like  `tag_1` in `?tags=tag_1`.

 Under follows some examples on how to query the models by tags.